What's the recovery like for Face Lift?

 When to call your provider

-• Sudden unilateral swelling — possible hematoma requiring immediate attention
+• Sudden swelling on one side — possible hematoma needing immediate attention

 • Fever above 101°F

-• Skin color changes or signs of poor circulation
+• Skin color changes or signs of poor circulation, especially dusky skin near incisions

 Ready to find a Face Lift provider?